 - Add oatmeal with milk.

-- Combine (and whisk by hand) all dry ingredients in a little bowl.
+- Combine (and whisk by hand) all dry ingredients in a separate bowl.

 - Add dry ingredients to wet, one spoonful at a time.
 Scrape sides.
 Re-mix.